Introduction

 The Effect of Multiple Applications on CPU Temperature

-Running too many programs simultaneously can overload your laptop’s CPU, causing it to heat up quickly.
-This is especially true if you run resource-intensive applications like video editing software, games, or virtual machines.
+If you are running too many programs at once your laptop’s CPU can overheat quickly.
+And it’s especially true if you run a lot of resource-demanding applications like video processing programs, games or virtual machines.

 Quick Fix: Optimizing Software and Managing Background Tasks

-To prevent overheating, close unnecessary applications and manage background tasks through the task manager.
-This can reduce the load on your CPU and help keep temperatures down.
+For overheating prevention close unnecessary applications and manage background tasks using task manager.
+This will limit the load of your CPU and help some with temperature.

 How to Prevent Laptop Overheating